gopaljogani/gopaljogani.github.io/_posts/2019-02-15-glossary-reinforcement.md

 </div>
 <div markdown='1'>
 * :bulb: <span class='intuition'> Intuition </span> :
-    *  Approximates [Generalized Policy Iteration](#policy-iteration){:.mdLink} by estimating the expectations through sampling rather than computing them.
+    *  Approximates [Generalized Policy Iteration](#policy-iteration) by estimating the expectations through sampling rather than computing them.
     *  The idea is to estimate the value function by following a policy and averaging returns over multiple episodes, then updating the value function at every visited state.
 * :white_check_mark: <span class='advantage'> Advantage </span> :
     * Can <span class='advantageText'>learn from experience</span>, without explicit knowledge of the dynamics.